zer0relm/cs262/README.md

 of [CS 262 at Calvin College](https://cs.calvin.edu/courses/cs/262).
 The applications can include:

-- examples of Android Applications implemented using Java in Android Studio;
+- examples of Android Applications implemented using Java in Android Studio
-- SQL commands;
+- SQL commands
-- an example of a REST interface to a PostgreSQL database implemented using the Google Cloud Platform in Intellij IDEA.
+- examples of GitHub issues, & pull requests

 For details, see the
 [course schedule](https://cs.calvin.edu/courses/cs/262/kvlinden/schedule.html).